Automation

 The most common method - uses the localized application name:

-peekaboo image --app "Google Chrome"
+peekaboo see --no-elements --app "Google Chrome"

 peekaboo window list --app TextEdit